Hill's Prescription Diet Cat Treats Review

 The fourth ingredient is soybean oil.
 Soybean oil is an omega-6 fatty acid source.
 Unlike other oils (flax, canola, etc), soybean oil does not provide omega-3 fatty acids; However, the balancing omega-3 fatty acids are most likely supplied by another oil or fat source in the product.

+The fifth ingredient is powdered cellulose.
 Powdered cellulose is produced from minuscule pieces of wood pulp and plant fibers.
 Other than its fiber content, powdered cellulose lacks any nutritional contribution.